BuzzFizzer/BuzzFizzer/README.md

   - Twitter: @hephfte - https://twitter.com/hephfte
   - Email: Charmante@caramello.space

-Feel free to reach out if you want to discuss programming, collaborate on projects, or just have a good old chat about the latest tech trends.
+Feel free to reach out if you want to discuss programming, collaborate on projects, or just have a chat.
 ```